SOCI2078

 14:30 - 17:20

-This course will develop a multi-disciplinary understanding of drugs in Hong Kong and elsewhere by enabling students to apply sociological, criminological, historical and cultural perspectives to the study of drug use, drug supply and policy responses to this ‘social problem’.
-Student will benefit from a range of speakers, from academics who have conducted ethnographic research in drug subcultures, NGOs and people who used drugs (lived experience).
+This course will develop a multi-disciplinary understanding of drugs in Hong Kong and elsewhere by enabling students to apply sociological, criminological, historical, and cultural perspectives to the study of drug use, drug supply, and policy responses to this 'social problem.'
+Students will benefit from a range of speakers, including academics who have conducted ethnographic research in drug subcultures, NGOs, and people who have used drugs (lived experience).

 Weighting